bugtrons/bugtrons-1/participation-guidelines.md

  - Submissions are considered through microsoft form only, the form will be circulated in both servers’ relevant channels.
 - Top 10 hackers will be selected & intimated via mail for the next round with microsoft form for the next round.

-**NOTE:**
+**NOTE:** <br />

-- This round will be scheduled as the first competition from 8.00 PM - 9.00 PM.
+ᐉ This round will be scheduled as the first competition from 8.00 PM - 9.00 PM. <br />
-- Judgment will be done on the basis of microsoft forms' submission.
+ᐉ Judgment will be done on the basis of microsoft forms' submission. <br />
-- This round doesn't include buggy code to debug, hackers need to warm up via `problem-solving` skills.
+ᐉ This round doesn't include buggy code to debug, hackers need to warm up via `problem-solving` skills.

-**TIER-THREE: (LEVEL 3, A, WINNER) CLEARED LEVEL 2.**
+### TIER-THREE: (LEVEL 3, A, WINNER) CLEARED LEVEL 2.
 - Solve only one problem via Replit, hosted on DEVSTRONS’ GitHub organization.
 - Publish solution code in your private repository as same as above mentioned.
 - Collab with organizers only for access to hacker's private repository.